notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 created by the TAs, and via consolidating their learning into articles to be shared with other module students in the wiki.

+If you think: "Yet another contrived combination of Luminous and Coursemology", please read our [Competitive Anaylsis](CompetitiveAnalysis) section to find out why we think different.

 ---

 ## **Tech Stack**